 In the OCT image below, multiple drusenoid PEDs are visible in this patient with dry AMD.
 Choroidal neovascularization is not visible with contact lens biomicroscopy nor with fluorescein or ICG angiography.
 The drusenoid material is located below the level of the RPE.
-The ellipsoid zone of the photoreceptors appears slightly less bright and crisp in some areas overlying the drusenoid PEDs.
+The junction between the inner and outer segments of the photoreceptors appears slightly less bright and crisp in some areas overlying the drusenoid PEDs.
 The patient also has a lamellar macular hole.
 Notice that the inner nuclear layer abruptly ends at this lamellar hole.